 If pupils are seen to be breaking these expectations staff will issue a lunchtime detention by recording on Class Charts which will inform the House Teams and parents / guardians.
 The House Teams will follow up these negative actions and put in place a suitable consequence such as losing social time.
 Severe behavior shown outside of the classroom could lead to a further sanction.
-Examples of behaviours that will result in a community detentions are:
+Examples of behaviours that will result in a sanction that would fall under the Behaviour System are: